lbadmus007/liveline/CentralizedLoggingKinesis/README.md

   ## KinesisLogGroupName: Kinesis CloudWatch Log Group Name
   ## KinesisLogStreamName: Kinesis CloudWatch Log Stream Name
   ## KinesisS3BucketPrefix: S3 bucket prefix name attached to Kinesis Firehose
-  ## s3bucketname: S3 bucket name attached to Kinesis Firehose
+  ## s3bucketname: S3 bucket name attached to Kinesis Firehose - bucket needs to exist
 ```
 Steps to be executed on Source AWS Account

 ```
-- Deploy CFT 'SourceAccount.yaml'
+- Deploy CFT 'SourceAccount.yaml' #Log ssource Account

   # This will create CloudWatch Log Group, KMS Key, IAM Role and their related components
 ```

-  ### CFT is expecting below paramters to run, by default parameters values are present in it but update the same as per the requirement
+  ### CFT requires the parameters listed below to run; default parameters values are present in it but update parameters to suit your environment.
 ```
   ## LogGroupName: CloudWatch Log Group name to which SSM logs will be forwarded
   ## CMKAliasName: KMS Key Alias name attached to KMS key